If you are reading this, you are probably wondering how to soften lacrosse mesh.

 Secondly, you won’t be able to make the ball land into the pocket and retain it while moving across the lacrosse field.

 Long story short, YOU SHOULD.

 Now I’m going to show you the 5 easy techniques that will help you soften your lacrosse mesh.

 Using a standard fabric softener for performing the task can do wonders.
 It is also stated to be the fastest way of softening the mesh.

-Step-1: Take a bucket which has sufficient dimension to hold the entire lacrosse mesh.
+Step 1: Take a bucket that has sufficient dimensions to hold the entire lacrosse mesh.
 It would be better if the volume is a bit larger than the space occupied by the mesh to ensure complete rinsing.